MohaimenH/MohaimenH/README.md

 - Educator
 - 3rd Year Software Engineering Student

-I am currently diving into:

-- Web Development (React & NodeJS, specifically)
-- Behavorial Psychology
+I am currently taking a deep dive into the MERN stack.
+You can find my projects (and progress) in the pinned repositories!

 Currently learning from: